golangci/golangci-lint-action/README.md

 (optional)

-If set to `true`, then all caching functionality will be completely disabled, takes precedence over all other caching options.
+If set to `true`, all caching functionality will be completely disabled.
+This takes precedence over all other caching options.

 The default value is `false`.